lowlydba/dba-multitool/tests/README.md

 at the expense of obfuscating more detailed output (i.e. one failed test among 20 counts as a full falure in Appveyor).

 The output is printed in each [Appveyor](https://ci.appveyor.com/project/LowlyDBA/dba-multitool) job if a failure needs to be inspected.

+After all tests are completed, the code coverage generated gets uploaded to CodeCov for tracking.

 ### Appveyor